8kevinxu/cse15l-lab-reports/LabReport1.md

 ### Step 2: Connect Remotely
 Next, open a terminal in VScode.
 (Ctrl or Command + `, or use the Terminal → New Terminal menu option).
-Your command should look like this (with the zz being replaced by the letters in your specific course account.:
+Your command should look like this (with the zz being replaced by the letters in your specific course account:
 ```
 $ ssh cs15lwi23zz@ieng6.ucsd.edu
 ```

-If this is  the first time you’ve connected to this server, you will probably get a message like this:
+If this is  the first time you’ve connected to this server, you'll probably get a message like this:
 ```
 ⤇ ssh cs15lwi23zz@ieng6.ucsd.edu
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.